 A message from Jeffrey D. Besong Sr.

 The Point Park University Department of Public Safety, under the administration of the assistant vice president of public safety/chief of police, is responsible for safety and security on campus.
 I am certified under the Municipal Police Officers' Training Academy (ACT 120), which is certified by the Pennsylvania Municipal Police Officers Education and Training Commission as a sworn police officer for Point Park University.
-We are a community-oriented Department of Public Safety, which is in full operation 24 hours a day, 7 days a week employing sworn police police officers and non-sworn public safety officers as dispatchers who are APCO certified.
+We are a community-oriented Department of Public Safety, which is in full operation 24 hours a day, 7 days a week employing sworn police police officers and dispatchers who are APCO certified.
 The department has received accreditation from the Pennsylvania Chiefs of Police Association.

 All Point Park University police officers are sworn and certified under the Municipal Polices Officers' Training Academy (ACT 120).
 All officers have Pennsylvania State certification in CPR, AED, and first aid, with some officers certified at higher levels of professional training.
 These individuals are first responders to all medical emergencies on campus and provide immediate assessment and care.
 Police officers of the Department of Public Safety respond to all criminal, security, fire, and EMS emergencies.
 Our department also has ISS desk attendants located at all residence building entrances 24 hours a day, 7 days a week.